INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Indirect fistula (type B-D)

-- it is recommended to monitor the patient with low-flow fistulas and mild symptoms.
-Spontaneous resolution of symptoms due to fistula thrombosis is not uncommon
+- it is recommended to monitor the patient with low-flow fistulas and mild symptoms, as the spontaneous resolution of symptoms due to fistula thrombosis is not uncommon

 - the effect of repeated external carotid compression under ultrasound guidance has been reported [Higashida, 1986] [Goldemund, 2006)